-Kegel exercises are the best in strengthening or retraining pelvic floor muscles and sphincter muscles.
+- Exercises: Kegel exercises are the best for Urine Leakage Treatment in Ludhiana, Punjab.
+It’s strengthening or retraining pelvic floor muscles and sphincter muscles.
 You can perform these exercises without any equipment.

-The process involves the use of measuring devices that help track the body’s functioning.
-With a note about bladder and urethral muscles contraction timing, one can gain control
+- Biofeedback: The process involves the use of measuring devices that help track the body’s functioning.
+With a note about bladder and urethral muscles contraction timing, one can gain control.

-A pessary is a stiff ring-like device that is placed inside the vagina and inserts pressure on the wall of the vagina and the nearby urethra.
+- Pessaries: A pessary is a stiff ring-like device that is placed inside the vagina and inserts the pressure on the wall of the vagina and the nearby urethra.
 The urethra is repositioned with the pressure and ultimately affects the stress leakage.